-Thank you for that kind introduction and warm welcome.
-It's a privilege to be back here in Ireland.
-This is the first country I ever visited outside of the United States, and I still remember how welcoming you were and how much I learned.
-So it's truly a privilege to return.
+Ireland is the first country I ever visited outside of the United States, and I still remember how welcoming you were and how much I learned.
+It's truly a privilege to return.
 It's also a great honor to be part of such a distinguished lecture series, addressing such a distinguished audience.
-Now before I begin, let me say that my remarks tonight are my own, and don't necessarily reflect the views of anyone else within the Federal Reserve System.

-As you know, I am a policymaker - a monetary policymaker.
+As you know, I am a policymaker-a monetary policymaker.
 Many of us in this room are policymakers or people who support policymakers.
 And even though we come from different countries and have different areas of expertise, we all share something in common.